MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Add lead field to the project
 * Display delete action in the activity stream
 * Enhance and improve stability of Gantt chart
+* Improve the stability of upgrade process on Windows
 * [Premium] Support calendar event types are issues, risks, milestones

 **Bug Fixes**